Studentenverbindung

 Their autonomous and grassroots democratic Convent is also an important similarity of all student corporations.
-Apart from the Lebensbund and the Convent, every Studentenverbindung also has a so-called Comment (borrowed French for 'how').
-The Comment is a body of rules that organize various different aspects of fraternity life such as the Couleur, academic fencing (Mensur), and general rules of conduct.
+Apart from the Lebensbund and the Convent, every Studentenverbindung also has a so-called Comment (borrowed from French for 'how').
+The Comment is a body of rules that organize various aspects of fraternity life such as the Couleur, academic fencing (Mensur), and general rules of conduct.